1300 088 065

 How Much Is the First Home Owners' Grant in QLD?

 How much you will get under the grant depends on when you signed your contract.
-For contracts signed between 20 November 2023 and 30 June 2025, the grant is $30,000.
-This enhanced grant is applicable for new builds under $750,000 and will be available until mid-2025.
+For contracts signed after 20 November 2023, the grant is $30,000.
+This enhanced grant is applicable for new builds under $750,000.

 However, if you signed a contract before then, i.e. before 20 November 2023, the grant is $15,000.
 More details here.